ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-polygon.md

 There are 3 types of [in-memory storage](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md) available:

--   POLYGON_SIMPLE.
+-   `POLYGON_SIMPLE`.
 This is a naive implementation, where a linear pass through all polygons is made for each query, and membership is checked for each one without using additional indexes.

--   POLYGON_INDEX_EACH.
+-   `POLYGON_INDEX_EACH`.
 A separate index is built for each polygon, which allows you to quickly check whether it belongs in most cases (optimized for geographical regions).
 Also, a grid is superimposed on the area under consideration, which significantly narrows the number of polygons under consideration.
 The grid is created by recursively dividing the cell into 16 equal parts and is configured with two parameters.
-The division stops when the recursion depth reaches MAX_DEPTH or when the cell crosses no more than MIN_INTERSECTIONS polygons.
+The division stops when the recursion depth reaches `MAX_DEPTH` or when the cell crosses no more than `MIN_INTERSECTIONS` polygons.
 To respond to the query, there is a corresponding cell, and the index for the polygons stored in it is accessed alternately.

--   POLYGON_INDEX_CELL.
+-   `POLYGON_INDEX_CELL`.
 This placement also creates the grid described above.
 The same options are available.
 For each sheet cell, an index is built on all pieces of polygons that fall into it, which allows you to quickly respond to a request.

--   POLYGON.
-Synonym to POLYGON_INDEX_CELL.
+-   `POLYGON`.
+Synonym to `POLYGON_INDEX_CELL`.

 Dictionary queries are carried out using standard [functions](../../../sql-reference/functions/ext-dict-functions.md) for working with external dictionaries.
 An important difference is that here the keys will be the points for which you want to find the polygon containing them.

+**Example**

 Example of working with the dictionary defined above:

 ``` sql
 CREATE TABLE points (
     x Float64,